Download all exemplars

 There is no student work currently available at this grade.

-• created a form which allows users to add data to the database via a website
+- Created a form drawing data from multiple tables, which allows users to modify data in the database via a website

-Data integrity and testing has been applied and shows that the database functions as intended, and that the data is relevant for the intended purpose and end-user.
+Data integrity and testing have been applied and show that the database functions as intended and that the data is relevant for the intended purpose and end-user.

 Testing shows that the data in the database is correct, including data being validated before it is added to the database to prevent obviously invalid material from being inserted (e.g., blank records), and that adding material to the database works correctly and that the various queries returned the expected results.